 Katherine Hernandez holds a Master’s degree of Education from New York University and a Bachelor of Arts Degree in Liberal Arts from the City University of New York.
 Katherine began her teaching career in 2005 and in particular is passionate about teaching Language Arts.
+She has been a part of the Summit School team since we opened our doors in 2016 and now leads our Administration.

-In addition to teaching, Katherine has worked as a teaching coach and ra private tutor.
+In addition to teaching, Katherine has worked as a teaching coach and a private tutor.
 She participated in the Teachers College Reading and Writing Project, part of Columbia University, from 2005-2011, and has served as a Literacy Consultant for the organization, as well as the National Writing Project, planning and leading all-day teacher training.

 Katherine authored a book, Activate: Deeper learning through Movement, Talk, and Flexible Classrooms, that was published in May 2018.